-17.2 Capital work-in progress represents costs incurred in respect of property, plant and equipment (PPE) items in store and ongoing works with respect to substations.
-These costs will be transferred to the various asset classes on completion.
-During the year, distribution network assets of N516.6 million was added to the capital work in progress, while N178.4 million was reclassified from capital work in progress to distribution network assets under property, plant, and equipment.
+17.2 Capital work-in-progress represents costs incurred for property, plant, and equipment (PPE) items in store and ongoing work related to substations.
+These costs will be transferred to the respective asset classes upon completion.
+During the year, distribution network assets amounting to N9.6 million (2022: N6.2 million) were added to capital work-in-progress, while there was no reclassification from capital work-in-progress to distribution network assets under property, plant, and equipment for the year (2022: N254.8 million).